MartinPdeS/PyMieSim/docs/source/workflows/inverse_fitting.rst

 physical bounds and repeat fits from several initial guesses for multimodal resonant problems.

+Set ``show_progress=True`` to display the iteration, current objective, and normalized search step while a fit is running.
+Progress output is disabled by default, which keeps scripts and notebooks quiet.

 ``FitResult`` contains fitted parameters, predictions, residuals, objective value, iteration and evaluation counts, and convergence status.
 Unit-bearing parameters are passed to the model with their original units, and uncertainties